Durarara!!: Shinra, after Izaya trolls him by handing his cellphone number to the police.

 Mad Men has a hilariously cryptic example when Bert Cooper asks Duck Phillips, who's up for a job with the company, whom he's voting for.
 Duck good-naturedly answers that if he says Nixon, Cooper will think he's sucking up, and if he says Kennedy, he'll want to reform him, so he'll say...
 Nixon.
 "That's nice to say," Cooper responds with a smile — which abruptly disappears... and then abruptly reappears — and then abruptly disappears again.
 Duck just stands there looking bewildered until he's led away.

 Buffy the Vampire Slayer.
-Giles is none too pleased to learn that Angel, who nearly tortured him to death the last time they met, is still alive.
+Giles is none too pleased to learn that Angel, nearly tortured him to death the last time they met (after murdering his girlfriend a few months earlier), is still alive.
 He's even less pleased when Angel shows up at his doorstep.

 Angel: I'm sorry to bother you.